Singapore Pineapple Tart Recipe

-There is perhaps an assumption that the origin of these simple Pineapple Tarts recipe is Chinese.
+There is perhaps an assumption that the origin of this Pineapple Tart recipe is Chinese.
 That is not the case.
 It is wholly Southeast Asian.
-This assumption grew because customarily Pineapple Tarts are exchanged between families during Chinese New Year.
-This is so since the golden sheen of this glorious tropical fruit is associated with wealth or more accurately gold.
+This assumption grew because, customarily, Singapore Pineapple Tarts are exchanged between families during Chinese New Year.
+The reason was primarily due to the golden sheen of this glorious tropical fruit being associated with wealth or, more accurately, gold.

-It was the Portuguese who introduced the fruit through the rest of their colonies in the Caribbean, Africa, India, and then to Malacca.
-It was there, during the late 16th century that the Peranakan tradition of blending east and west started to take shape to these quick Pineapple Tarts recipe.
+Pineapple has its origins in South America.
+Christopher Columbus called it piña de Indes because he thought that he had discovered India.
+Somewhere during its sojourn through Europe, the English added the antecedent, the apple.
+They thought it sounded more attractive, hence the pineapple.
+It was the Portuguese who introduced the fruit through the rest of their colonies in the Caribbean, Africa, India, and Malaca.
+During the late 16th century, the Peranakan tradition of blending east and west took shape in this Singapore Pineapple Tart recipe.

-Southeast Asia at this time was the much sought-after home of the ‘Spice Islands’.
-Fast on the heels of the Portuguese were the Dutch.
-While the Portuguese may have brought the pineapple to Southeast Asia, it was the Dutch who supplied the rich short crust pastry that houses this delectable dessert.
-In fact, when we visited Bengkulu, Indonesia, we found that the Pineapple Tarts there were large, crimped, and encased in lattices – very Dutch!
+While the Portuguese may have brought the pineapple to Southeast Asia, it was the Dutch who supplied the rich short-crust pastry that houses this delectable dessert.
+When we visited Bengkulu, Indonesia, we tasted Pineapple Tarts, which were large, crimped, and encased in lattices that were very Dutch.

-So, now we have the pineapple and the pastry, but what makes a Pineapple Tart, oh so Southeast Asian?
-Well, they do not call them the Spice Islands for nothing!
-Adding to the pineapple jam are the traditional Southeast Asian favorites: palm sugar, vanilla, cinnamon, star anise, and cloves.
+We have the pineapple and the pastry, but what makes a Pineapple Tart, so Southeast Asian?
+They do not call them the Spice Islands for nothing.
+Adding to the pineapple jam are the traditional Southeast Asian favorites: palm sugar, vanilla, cinnamon, star anise, nutmeg, and cloves.

 That is what I love about this dessert.
-It has so many elements from so many regions that it is a very global dish.
-Now there are those who say that the pineapple tart is traditionally Singaporean.
-As my Singaporean husband would ask, “How can that be, lah?”
-Until some 57 years ago, both Singapore and Malaysia were Malaya and ruled by the British.
+It has so many elements from so many regions that it is a global dish.
+There are those who say that the Pineapple Tart recipe is traditionally Singaporean.
+My Singaporean husband would always say that it cannot be the case since until some 57 years ago, both Singapore and Malaysia were Malaya and ruled by the British.

 Frequently Asked Questions:

-What is the difference between coconut palm sugar and caster or granulated sugar?
+1. What is the difference between coconut palm sugar and cane sugar?

-Coconut palm sugar is less refined than brown sugar, contains healthy fats, has only 75% of sucrose, and prevents high cholesterol.
+Coconut palm sugar is less refined than cane sugar, contains healthy fats, has only 75% sucrose, and prevents high cholesterol.

 The short answer is yes.
-I have known our Chinese neighbors who would use margarine and share their wonderful pineapple tarts with us.
-I personally prefer the buttery short crust pastry for these tarts.
+I personally prefer the buttery short-crust pastry for these tarts.

 Ingredients:

-How to make these Easy Pineapple Tarts using my recipe:
+How to make the Singapore Pineapple Tart using my recipe:

 1. How to make the pineapple filling: